Skip to content

 This device is compatible with Contextual Instruments' mobile app.
 Please visit the Apple Store or Google Play to download it.
 In LIVE mode, you can specify the parameters of your acquisition in a sensor setup.
 The capacimeter sensor setup is composed of the following elements.

-• channel_number: The number of channels to acquire.
+• Number of channel: The number of channel to acquire.
 In grounded mode this can be up to 24 while in floating mode, the maximum number of channels is 12.

 Capacimeter states